Below is a list of credits that are available on your North Dakota return:

 Automation Tax Credit

-If you qualified for the automation tax credit under N.D.C.C. § 57-38-01.33, you would have received an approval letter from the North Dakota Office of State Tax Commissioner.
-You may also include any unused credit carried over from tax years 2013-2017.
+For tax years 2019-2022 , if you qualify for the automation tax credit under N.D.C.C. § 57-38-01.36, you would have received an approval letter from the North Dakota Office of State Tax Commissioner.
+You may also include any unused credit carried over for 5 tax years.

 To enter these credits on your North Dakota return, follow the steps below: